nataliamv/new-repo-researchers/README.md

 * some changes
 * more changes
+* chchchchanges

-* chchchchanges.md stands for markdown
+*md* stands for markdown
-The README.md file is the landing of the repository.
+The *README.md* file is the landing of the repository.